 Roger W. Sanders Memorial Scholarship

 The Sanders Scholarship Fund supports faculty mentoring of original student research and scholarly activity related to creation and origins.
-Since its inception in 2019, the Sanders Scholarship program has awarded more than $18,000 to five different students working on projects to further our understanding of the young-age creationist model of origins.
+Since its inception in 2019, the Sanders Scholarship program has awarded more than $23,000 to six different students working on projects to further our understanding of the young-age creationist model of origins.
 We want to find and support the next generation of creationist scholars!

 The 2024 Sanders Scholarships

 Core Academy of Science will award at least one scholarship for the 2024 calendar year.
 Each scholarship will consist of up to $4,000 for research or scholarly activity and up to $1,000 travel support for the student to attend the annual Origins conference, organized by the Creation Biology, Creation Geology, and Creation Theology Societies.
 The funds can be used for research supplies, travel for field work, equipment, or any other research-related expenses.
 Any field related to creation and origins is eligible—biblical studies, theology, history, as well as the traditional sciences.

 Am I eligible?